The Best Ski Resorts in North America for Spring Skiing

 Mammoth Mountain, California

-Mammoth is often open long after many ski resorts have closed, with a ski season typically extending through May, and sometimes even into the summer.
+Skiing takes place at Mammoth Mountain long after many ski resorts have closed.
+Mammoth’s ski season typically extends through May, and sometimes even into the summer months.
 Mammoth Mountain has the benefit of the highest lift-served terrain in California, with a summit at 11,053 feet, and a ski season that typically sees at least 300 inches of snow.
 If you time it right, you may be treated to an April or even May powder day.
 After skiing in the morning, hit any one of the nearby hot springs.
 Then head to The Village at Mammoth for patio drinks and dinner.

 » Check out spring lodging options at Mammoth.